The Biggest Composting Mistake Beginners Make (And How to Fix It Fast)

 Composting bin

 Welcome to vermicomposting!
 If you’re new to this process, don’t worry—it’s easier than it sounds.
 Vermicomposting uses worms to break down food scraps, turning them into nutrient-dense compost.
-To start, you’ll need a bin (a plastic container with ventilation holes works well), some bedding material like shredded newspaper, and composting worms (red wigglers are best). […]
+Learn how to set up a worm composting bin at home using red wigglers https://smileyworms.ca/product/red-wigglers-1lb-box/.
+Simple, beginner-friendly steps to reduce waste and grow better soil.
+Blog Content

 white worms in compost bin